benbalter/schedule-discussion-posts-action/README.md

 ## Concepts

-The Action is intended to be used with two or more repos:
+The Action is intended to be used with two or more repositories:

 - The first repository is the "**source**" repository.
 This repository contains the GitHub Action configuration as well as one or more "draft" discussion posts.
-You'll likely want to lock this repo down to those that are part of the drafting process.
+You'll likely want to lock this repoisotry down to those that are part of the drafting process.
 - The second repository (or third, or forth) is the "**target**" repository.
   This repository is where the discussion posts will be created.
 The repository